Kidney stone treatment

 Symptoms of kidney stones

-Common symptoms of kidney stones include sharp, cramping pain in the back and side.
+Common symptoms of kidney stones include sharp, cramping pain in the back and sides.
 This feeling often moves to the lower abdomen or groin.
 The pain often starts suddenly and comes in waves.
-It can come and go as the body tries to get rid of the stone.
+It can come and go as the body tries to remove the stone.

 Other symptoms of kidney stones include:

 - A feeling of intense need to urinate.

 - Urinating more often or a burning feeling during urination.

 - Urine that is dark or red due to blood.
 Sometimes urine has only small amounts of red blood cells that can’t be seen with the naked eye.

 - For men, you may feel pain at the tip of the penis.